The old carpet with its Byzantine border

 ###

-Jonathan slammed into his seat upon meeting Bigalow in prison the next day.
-“Why didn’t you tell me you were sending me to a bathhouse?” he asked.
+I slammed into my seat upon meeting Bigalow in prison the next day.
+“Why didn’t you tell me you were sending me to a bathhouse?”
+I asked.

 Bigalow looked shocked.
 “A bathhouse?
 Serious?”

 Don’t give me that BS.
-Jonathan seethed as he pulled a strand of his long hair away from his face.
+I seethed as I leaned toward the window.
 “If you didn’t know where I was going, why did you tell me to ask the clerk? . . .
-Oh, by the way—the Russian desk clerk said Bennet asked where the magic eyeball is,” he huffed.
+Oh, by the way—the Russian desk clerk said Bennet asked where the magic eyeball is,” I huffed.
 “And I found Nico’s ID.”

 Bigalow frowned and darted his eyes.
 “Who is he?”